Spatio-temporal modeling of urban extreme rainfall events at high resolution: Spatio-temporal modeling for extreme precipitation

 \subsection{Spatio-temporal extremal dependence}

-To model the spatio-temporal dependence of extreme rainfall, we consider the $r$-Pareto process introduced by \cite{de_fondeville_high-dimensional_2018}.
-This process provides a natural framework for modeling the dependence structure of exceedances above high thresholds.
+We consider the $r$-Pareto process introduced by \cite{de_fondeville_high-dimensional_2018} and \cite{palacios2020generalized}.
+To model the spatio-temporal dependence of extreme rainfall, this process provides a natural framework for modeling the dependence structure of exceedances above high thresholds.

-We consider a regularly varying spatio-temporal process $\X$ in the maximum domain of attraction of a max-stable process, and a nonnegative and $1$-homogeneous risk function $r$, that is, a function satisfying $r(a\X) = a\,r(\X)$ for any $a>0$.
-As shown by \cite{dombry_pareto_2024}, the $r$-exceedances of $\X$ converge in distribution to an $r$-Pareto process $\Y = \{Y_{\s,t} \mid (\s, t) \in \Sset \times \Tset \}$:
+We consider a spatio-temporal process $\X$ and work with the common assumption that it is in the maximum domain of attraction of a \emph{simple} max-stable process having unit Fréchet margins, i.e., $\X$ is a regularly varying process.
+We use a nonnegative and $1$-homogeneous risk function $r$, that is, a function satisfying $r(a\X) = a\,r(\X)$ for any $a>0$.
+As shown by \cite{HandbookExtremesCh16}, the $r$-exceedances of $\X$ converge in distribution to a $r$-Pareto process $\Y = \{Y_{\s,t},\, (\s, t) \in \Sset \times \Tset \}$:

+In practice, we apply $r$ to subperiods of the whole study period, and those subperiods where the risk functional exceeds a high fixed threshold $u$ are considered as extreme episodes with respect to $r$.

-To model the dependence structure of $\Y$, we assume a Brown-Resnick representation induced by an underlying Gaussian process $\W = \{W_{\s,t}, (\s,t)\in\Sset\times\Tset\}$ with stationary increments.
-The dependence structure of the process is then characterized through its spatio-temporal variogram $\gamma$ of the underlying Gaussian process defined for any $(\h,\tau) \in \Slags \times \Tlags$ as
+To model the dependence structure of $\Y$, we assume a Brown-Resnick representation induced by an underlying zero-mean Gaussian process $\W = \{W_{\s,t}, (\s,t)\in\Sset\times\Tset\}$ with stationary increments.
+The dependence structure of the process is then characterized through the spatio-temporal variogram $\gamma$ of the underlying Gaussian process defined for any $(\h,\tau) \in \Slags \times \Tlags$ as